Agence France-Presse: Mobile services

 In the late 2000s, Agence France-Presse expanded its presence on mobile platforms.
 In partnership with the agency Momac, AFP launched AFP Mobile, a white-label service offering real-time news dispatches, photos, and videos for mobile portal publishers (including WAP and smartphone platforms such as the iPhone).
 According to Erik Monjalous, AFP's Commercial and Marketing Director, the publishing platform was designed to provide a complete editorial and technical solution for mobile operators.
 The service also introduced an innovative business model based on advertising revenue sharing, marking a shift in AFP's role from a traditional content provider to a full-fledged media company.

+Legal issues

+In 2011, AFP was found liable for using photos taken from Twitter without the consent of their author, Haitian photographer Daniel Morel.
+The agency was ordered to pay $1.2 million in damages.
+In October 2017, AFP was found guilty of libel against the Front National.
+In 2016, the agency had falsely attributed fraudulent tax practices to the party in connection with the Panama Papers scandal.
+On 10 February 2025, one of its journalists filed a criminal complaint for workplace abuse against AFP.
+Separately, France’s Labor Inspectorate referred around twenty additional potential cases to prosecutors.
+In July 2025, a preliminary investigation was opened.

 Statutes

 AFP operates under a 1957 law as a commercial business independent of the French government.
 AFP is administered by a CEO and a board comprising 15 members: